 (remember this sentence while you read the next few posts).

 Now to find somewhere to sleep.
-We take the cable car back down to the valley and get the bus back to Schladming where we collect out stuff from the apartment we stopped in the previous night, all the while cold and wet.
+We take the cable car back down to the valley and get the bus back to Schladming where we collect our stuff from the apartment we stopped in the previous night, all the while cold and wet.

 When researching the area, we had decided to stay on a campsite in Ramsau am Dachstein, 1135M altitude, mainly because it advertised a common room, something we learnt to cherish when the evenings are cold and you don’t want to go to sleep at 7pm.
 It’s quite a way from Schladming so we hop on another free bus to Ramsau.
 From there, we walk an hour (in which I start to loathe the rucksack more than anything in this sad painful world) and reach the campsite just in time for the opening hours of the reception.
 Or so we thought anyway.
 Because no fucker is around and no one answers the number it says to ring in case of absence.

 It’s getting dark and we have no other options so we say fuck it, put up the tent anyway and make dinner.
-Over an hour later, the owner finally rings back and giggles as I ask her for the common room: “Oh well, I got bored, so I left, so yeah, the common room is closed now”.
+Over an hour later, the owner finally rings back and giggles as I ask her about the common room: “Oh well, I got bored, so I left, so yeah, the common room is closed now”.
 We’re fuming but decide to just try to sleep and leave as early as possible in the morning.
 After a little argument about the payment with the owner the next morning, we move back into the valley near to Schladming to a campsite that also comes with the magical summercard, meaning the next day we will save about 100 euros on a cable car up to Dachstein, one of the highest mountains in Austria.

 To make use of the day and the card, we take a cable car up to Planai to enjoy some sweet views while the weather is nice.
 For about 20 minutes anyway, because we were lazy and didn’t get up early, whatever we’re on holiday.
 Planai is a ski resort in the winter but in the summer it offers spectacular views and plenty of activities including hiking and mountain biking.
 There is also a restaurant at the top where you can eat, drink and enjoy the views.
 You could also skip the cable car and hike from Schladming if you are feeling up to it.
 We took the cable car as we didn’t have enough time and we were preserving energy for Dachstein.